-As a technology professional by day and personal finance blogger by night, I have to be careful to make sure my work and life are in proper balance.
+As someone who runs two businesses, I have to be careful to make sure my work and life are in proper balance.

-If not, I can really start to feel the stress, fatigue and all the other ill feelings that come with letting work overload or sit in first place in my life.
+If not, I can really start to feel the stress, fatigue and all the other ill feelings that come with letting work overload my life.

 Work has its way of creeping into every area of our lives and if we’re not careful we’ll burn out and wear ourselves down.
 I think we’re especially susceptible to imbalance when we love our work and have a passion for it.
 The work just seems to take over at that point.

 While I’m no expert at getting enough work-life balance I thought I would share a few tips I’ve found useful in my own life.

 Let’s move you toward a better work-life balance this year!

 1. Accept that True Work-Life Balance Doesn’t Exist